scp756-221/course-site/docs/a1/page.md

 You will need to setup the appropriate tools on your own laptop for this course's assignments and term project.
-The heavy lifting will be typically on the cloud side (AWS or other services) but you will nonetheless need a certain amount of tooling on your computer to operate the cloud.
+The heavy lifting will be typically on the cloud side (AWS) but you will nonetheless need a certain amount of tooling on your computer to operate the cloud.

-**If you have less than 8GB of RAM on your own machine**, you should use the MPCS lab instead (while accepting some degradation).
+**If you have less than 8GB of RAM on your own machine**, you can use the MPCS lab instead (while accepting some degradation).
 Please inform the instructor for allowances and/or specific instructions.